aws/aws-cdk/packages/@aws-cdk/cdk/lib/aspects/README.md

  */
 export interface IAspect {
   /**
-   * Aspects invocation pattern
-   */
-  readonly visitType: AspectVisitType;
-  /**
    * All aspects can visit an IConstruct
    */
   visit(node: IConstruct): void;
 }
 ```

-Initially two types of aspects are supported.

-1. Single visit aspects will ensure the aspect visit function is only invoked
-   one time.
-1. Multiple visit aspects will invoke the visit function as many times as
-   requested

 Aspects can be applied to any `Construct`.
 During the tree
-preparation phase the aspect will visit each construct in the tree at least one
+preparation phase the aspect will visit each construct in the tree one
 time.
 Aspects are invoked in the order they were added to the `Construct`,
 starting at the `App` (root of the tree) and progressing in order to the leaf
 nodes (most commonly the CloudFormation Resource).
 Aspect authors will implement